North Korea fires another missile as South salvages parts of Soviet-era weapon | Technology

 The launch came after South Korea concluded an analysis of what it had initially said was part of a North Korean short-range ballistic missile (SRBM) that landed near South Korean waters last week.
 The analysis, however, showed the piece, about 3 metres (3.3 yards) long and 2 metres wide, was part of an SA-5 anti-aircraft missile, the defence ministry said, citing its appearance and features.

-A South Korean Navy ship used an underwater probe to recover the missile, which came as the North test-fired multiple missiles last week, including a possible failed intercontinental ballistic missile (ICBM), protesting against joint air drills by South Korea and the United States.
-It was the first time a North Korean ballistic missile had landed near South Korean waters.
+A South Korean Navy ship used an underwater probe to recover the missile, which came as the North test-fired multiple missiles last week, including a possible failed intercontinental ballistic missile (ICBM) It was the first time a North Korean ballistic missile had landed near South Korean waters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)